dhis2/gatling-statistics/README.md

 * Format code using `ruff format`
 * Fix linting issues using `ruff check --fix`
-* Generate `_version.py` from git tags using `build.py`

 These hooks run automatically on `git commit`.
 To bypass temporarily: `git commit --no-verify`

 ### Releasing New Versions

-This project uses git tags for versioning, allowing users to install directly from GitHub without needing PyPI or CI/CD pipelines.
-Version is dynamically generated from git tags in format `v0.1.0` and can be checked with `gstat --version`.
+This project uses setuptools-scm for dynamic versioning from git tags.
+Version is automatically generated at build/install time from git tags in format `v0.1.0` and can be checked with `gstat --version`.

+#### Creating a Release

-To create a new release, run the interactive release script:
+Use the interactive release script:

 ```bash
 ./scripts/release.sh